Vladimir Arnold: Other

 In 1995, Arnold conjectured the existence of the gömböc, a body with one stable and one unstable point of equilibrium when resting on a flat surface.
 This conjecture was proved by Gábor Domokos in 2006.

-Arnold generalised the results of Isaac Newton, Pierre-Simon Laplace, and James Ivory on the shell theorem, showing it to be applicable to algebraic hypersurfaces.
+In classical mechanics, Arnold generalised the results of Isaac Newton, Pierre-Simon Laplace, and James Ivory on the shell theorem, showing it to be applicable to algebraic hypersurfaces.

-Arnold's strange duality was one of the first examples of mirror symmetry (for K3 surfaces).
+In algebraic geometry, Arnold's strange duality was one of the first examples of mirror symmetry (for K3 surfaces).

 In magnetohydrodynamics, Arnold and E. I. Korkina investigated in 1983 the dynamo property of the ABC flow.

-Popular mathematical writings
+The Arnold complexity in dynamical systems theory, and the Arnold's stability theorems in analysis of PDEs are named after him.

+Books, anti-Bourbakism, history of mathematics and influences

 Arnold is well known for his lucid writing style, combining mathematical rigour with physical intuition, and an easy conversational style of teaching and education.
 His writings present a fresh, often geometric approach to traditional mathematical topics like ordinary differential equations, and his many textbooks have been influential in the development of new areas of mathematics.
 The standard criticism about Arnold's pedagogy is that his books "are beautiful treatments of their subjects that are appreciated by experts, but too many details are omitted for students to learn the mathematics required to prove the statements that he so effortlessly justifies."
 His defence was that his books are meant to teach the subject to "those who truly wish to understand it".

 Arnold was an outspoken critic of the trend towards high levels of abstraction in mathematics during the middle of the 20th century.
 He strongly believed that this approach—popularly implemented by the Bourbaki school in France—initially had a negative impact on French mathematical education and later in other countries.
 He was very concerned about what he saw as the divorce of mathematics from the natural sciences in the 20th century.
 Arnold was very interested in the history of mathematics, and in an interview, remarked that he had learned much of what he knew about mathematics through the study of Felix Klein's book Development of Mathematics in the 19th Century –a book he often recommended to his students.
-He studied the works of Huygens, Newton and Poincaré, and reported finding ideas that had yet to be explored in the works of Newton and Poincaré.
+He studied the works of Christiaan Huygens, Isaac Newton and Henri Poincaré, and reported finding ideas that had yet to be explored in the works of Newton and Poincaré.